Sabicool/Medicine/01 Disciplines/Anaesthetics/Topics/Mechanical Ventilation.md

 		- No ongoing myocardial ischaemia
 		- Heart rate <140
 		- Not on high-level vasopressors
+	- Neurologic
+		- Patient is arousable and ideally following commands
+	- Renal
+		- No uncontrolled acid-base disturbances
+- Typical settings for spontaneos breathing trial
+	- Pressure support ventilation with 5 cm of pressure support and 5 cm of PEEP
+- Assessment
+	- Complete an ABG
+		- If pH > 7.35 and $P_\text{a}\ce{CO2}<45$ and $P\ce{O2}>60$ ⇒ good trial, will likely succeed off ventilator
+	- Rapid shallow breathing index (RSBI or Tobin index): RR/$V_{\text{T}}$
+		- If while off the ventilator, the RSBI > 105 suggests the patient will fail the extubation
+	- Minute ventilation <15L/min
 ## Checklist
 1. Optimise sedation
 	- Ideal target is following commands, mildly distressed by ETT when sedation held